vaeth/mv_perl/README.md

 A collection of perl scripts (replacement in files, syncing dirs etc)

-Author: Martin V�th (martin at mvath.de)
+Author: Martin Väth (martin at mvath.de)

-This project is under a BSD type license, meaning that you can do practically everything with it except removing my name.
+This project is under the BSD license 2.0 (“3-clause BSD license”).

 This is a loose collection of some useful and less useful perl scripts.